Anthropology & Sociology

 Through the 1970s, I grew up as part of the "working class" in Kenosha and this culture has had a significant effect on shaping my research interests in changes in work and organizations and technology in the workplace (a prime culprit in the reengineering of work, producing greater employment contingencies, and the job losses described above).
 For my master's thesis, I conducted ethnographic research of blue-collar temporary work.
-For my PhD, I interviewed information technologists and human resource professions about the outsourcing of their work.
+For my PhD, I interviewed information technologists and human resource professionals about the outsourcing of their work.

-My Current Scholarly Projects (updated Fall 2014)
+My Current Scholarly Projects (updated Spring 2015)

 Book Manuscript (tentatively titled)